taku25/UEP.nvim/README.md

 " Open an include file by searching the project cache.
 :UEP open_file [Path]

+" Delete the file cache for a specified component (Game/Engine/Plugin).
+:UEP purge [ComponentName]

+" Delete ALL structural (*.project.json) and file (*.files.json) caches for the current project.
+:UEP cleanup

 " Find all derived classes of a base class.
 :UEP find_derived [ClassName]